XDgov/data-design-standards/pages/components/labels.md

   </p>
   <h3>Labeling States</h3>
   <p>
-    When labeling states in a United States-based map, always use the 2-letter USPS abbreviation.
+    When labeling states in a United States-based map it is important to be consistent.
+For small format or page-sized maps, the 2-letter USPS abbreviation is preferred.
 Each label should be easy to ready without interfering with the map’s content.
   </p>
   <h3>Styling Map Labels</h3>
   <p>
-    When labeling different geographic area types in a map, try using different fonts, colors, and text properties to differentiate each label type.
+    When labeling different geographic area types in a map, try using different fonts and font styles, such as bold, italics, color, size, and  casing (such as uppercase or sentence case).
 Using identical typography for different geographic labels may result in users confusing different types of labels.
   </p>
 </div>
 <div id="accessibility">